dfface/xml2epub/README.md

 Features:
 * Automatically generate cover: If the `<title>` text in html is one of [COVER_TITLE_LIST](./xml2epub/constants.py), then the cover will be added automatically, otherwise the default cover will be generated.
-We will randomly generate covers with a similar "O'Reilly" style
+We will randomly generate the cover image with a similar "O'Reilly" style.
 * Automatically obtain the core content of the article: we filter the obtained html string and retain the core content.
 See [SUPPORTED_TAGS](./xml2epub/constants.py) for a list of tags reserved in html.

 ## How to install